 What we should be doing is talking more about these deaths, these causes, and the issues that ultimately lead to them.
 There needs to be more discussion and more dialogue, so that people out there will feel empowered enough to speak up when they feel they can’t do it alone.
 Admitting defeat is not ultimate failure — it’s a means to come back swinging, possibly stronger and harder than before, with an even greater story to tell in the end.
 I am in no way saying I’m glad that any of these brave, dynamic, and thoughtful people are gone.
 I’m not saying that if only they’d done something differently, they’d still be here.
 What I am saying, is now that their curtains have fallen, we can look to them not with pity, but with thanks, for showing their audience that no one, not one of us alive, is infallible.
 No one among us becomes immune to the effects of any of these ailments over time, no matter how many times we say to ourselves we’ve “got this”.
 Staying diligent, staying aware, informed, open minded, and even humble are the only defenses we have today to guard ourselves and the people we care about from succumbing to similar fates.
 There is no room for ignorance or pride.

 I’ll end with this: when I was in my darkest place, when I not only felt that I could never beat my own addiction, but that I didn’t deserve to, the only thing that kept me going some days was being able to read about celebrities who battled their own illness, and either lived to tell about it, or ultimately succumbed to it.
 I needed to read about how Robert Downy Jr. made license plates in jail and came out with nothing to his name, and then of course went on to become one of the most successful people in Hollywood.
 Or how Craig Ferguson pissed himself alone in a hotel room and decided that that was the day he was going to kill himself, only to get sidetracked, get sober not long after, and carved out for himself a rather successful career.
 Or about Lisa Robin Kelly, who struggled publicly and privately for years with alcoholism, and died in a treatment center, of all places, from complications related to alcohol withdrawal.
 Or Amy Winehouse, whom after a period of sobriety, seemingly on the up and up, was found alone in a room surrounded by empty vodka bottles, dead from alcohol poisoning.
 Or Whitney Houston, or her daughter Bobbi Christina not too long after; a heartbreaking domino effect of familial struggle, ending in tragedy.
 These stories, the success stories and the heartbreaking losses, need to be told — completely and honestly — because there will always be someone out there who needs to hear how someone who reached rock bottom and managed to climb out from it.
 How someone faltered after years of shooting straight, and got back up, better and stronger than ever.
 They need to hear about the longtime advocates for the sick and suffering, who found themselves caught in the same cycle they had fought for so long to combat, because these battles don’t ever truly let up for anyone.
-If no one talked publicly about how they’ve overcome an addiction and thrived, or how someone else died from one after a years-long fight, I sincerely don’t know that I’d be here today to write these words.
-Staying silent about what happened, for good or ill, doesn’t change the ultimate outcome — it only perpetuates the stigma of addiction and mental illness by keeping it in the shadows.
+If no one talked publicly about how they’ve overcome an addiction or mental illness and thrived, or how someone else died from one after a years-long fight, I sincerely don’t know that I’d be here today to write these words.
+Staying silent about what happened, for good or ill, doesn’t change the ultimate outcome — it only perpetuates the stigma by keeping these serious, and treatable issues in the shadows.
 If we can’t talk about it, we can’t do anything to beat it, and I’m making it my business to change that.